ThatTechedGuy/DevelopmentCurriculum/README.md

 - ### **Basic Git commands**
   > These are of utmost importantance especially during version control - when working in a team.

-  Here is a list of commands, not in a particular order:
+  Here is a list of important commands, not in any particular order:
   - clone
   - push
   - pull
-  - rebase
   - merge
   - fork
   - revert